 PSP Audioware E27 Equalizer – Crossing the Line

 Hello and welcome to Music Nation.
 This week we’re featuring a rather interesting equaliser plugin by Polish developer PSP Audioware, the same guys who brought us the brilliant Nexcellence reverb plugin last year.
 This time we’re looking at their detailed emulation of Avedis Audio’s E27 hardware equivalent, and whether the line between analogue and digital has truly been removed.

-I love reviewing PSP Audioware titles because so far each one has been sensational.
+(Review updated February 2021) I love reviewing PSP Audioware titles because so far everyone has been sensational.
 An equaliser plugin is always going to be challenging to review due to the nature of the device which needs to be as transparent as possible.
 However, the intriguing design and hardware background certainly have perked my interest.
 So let’s get PSP E27 installed and see what all the fuss is about.

 Right off the bat, it’s great to know that both software and hardware developers have worked together to ensure the product is as authentic as possible.
 The EQ module features three or six bands of fully parametric non-linear control in either mono, stereo or full M/S mode.
 You can engage the extra PA11 pre-amp option to add a hi-pass filter, drive boost or cut, amplitude control, phase inversion, plus a nifty 28k boost button for a little more air at the input stage.
 You can also choose to bypass the pre-amp drive transformer modelling totally and just use the module for the hi-pass filter.

 The slick GUI is directly modelled from the EuroRack hardware unit, unfortunately, including the frustratingly tricky inverted controls.
 Not only is everything upside down, but the mouse operation is traditional in operation – so sweeping up reduces input, and pulling down increases.